rptb1/dnd-srd-sphinx/source/combat.rst

 creature is two or more sizes smaller than you.

-.. sidebar:: Contests in Combat
+.. topic:: Contests in Combat

     Battle often involves pitting your prowess against that of your foe.
     Such a challenge is represented by a contest.
 This section includes